 (ongoing project) In 2017 the Institute of Georgian Architects in cooperation with hbs South Caucasus implements a new project "Designing the Concept of Tbilisi`s historic district`s development based on public participation principle through the example of 'parallel development'".

 (ongoing project) The Acopian Center for the Environment (AUA) in cooperation with hbs organizes the Sustainable Energy Academy to create a community of students and young professionals in Armenia who will be equipped to promote and implement sustainable energy solutions at building, district/community, and national levels.

-(ongoing project)The Centre for Cultural Relations – Caucasian Housein cooperation with the South Caucasus Regional Office of the Heinrich Boell Foundation, in 2016, will implement a project Green Ideas for Georgia’s Progressive Development.
-The project, through critical assessment and utilization of European experience, aims to contribute to rethinking the principles of sustainable development and strengthening Green socio-political agenda in Georgia.
+(closed project)The Centre for Cultural Relations – Caucasian Housein cooperation with the South Caucasus Regional Office of the Heinrich Boell Foundation, in 2016, implemented a project Green Ideas for Georgia’s Progressive Development.
+The project, through critical assessment and utilization of European experience, aimed to contribute to rethinking the principles of sustainable development and strengthening Green socio-political agenda in Georgia.